jhpyle/docassemble/_docs/groups.md

 ---
 layout: docs
-title: "Groups of things: lists, dictionaries, and sets"
+title: Data Structures
-short_title: Groups
+short_title: Data Structures
 ---

-To help you organize groups of things, **docassemble** offers three data structures: lists, dictionaries, and sets.
+To help you organize groups of things, DALang offers three data structures: lists, dictionaries, and sets.
 These mirror the [list], [dict], and [set] data types that exist in [Python].

-# Overview of types of data structures
+# Overview of Types of Data Structures

 ## <a name="list"></a>List